Working capital line of credit: definition, advantages and how to access

 3.2 - A non-dilutive solution for cash flow

-This method of financing cash flow requirements, or even investment needs, provides the liquidity to develop your business without diluting your capital — unlike fundraising.
+This method of financing working capital requirements, or even investment needs, provides the liquidity to develop your business without diluting your capital — unlike fundraising.

 This means you retain more control over how the funds themselves are used, but also over the business itself.
 You’re not handing over any kind of state to a third party.